Sun Odyssey 51

 The Sun Odyssey 51 is a French sailboat that was designed by Bruce Farr and J&J Design as a cruiser and first built in 1989.

 After introduction the boat underwent some style changes prescribed by Andrew Winch, including an interior redesign.

 Also known as the Stardust 525, the design was developed into the International 50 in 1994 and the Sun Odyssey 52.2 in 1995.

 Production

 The design was built by Jeanneau in France, from 1989 until 1992, but it is now out of production.
-Fify boats were sold in the first six months of production.
+Fifty boats were sold in the first six months of production.

 Design

 The Sun Odyssey 51 is a recreational keelboat, built predominantly of fiberglass, with wood trim and a cutter rig.
 The hull has a raked stem plumb stem, a sharply reverse transom, an internally mounted spade-type rudder controlled by dual wheels and a fixed wing keel.
 It displaces 30860 lb and carries 9920 lb of cast iron ballast.

 The boat has a draft of 6.00 ft with the standard wing keel.

 The boat is fitted with a British Perkins Engines diesel engine of 80 hpor a Japanese Yanmar diesel engine of 72 hpfor docking and maneuvering.
 The fuel tank holds 100 u.s.gal and the fresh water tank has a capacity of 251 u.s.gal.